WeatherElectric/TheLibraryElectric/README.md

    A dummy component to mark what is already kinematic.

+* DoNotFreeze

+  Prevents FreezeRigidbodies from freezing the object.
+Must be on the same object as the rigidbody.

 * DeleteOnCollision

   Destroys anything it touches, besides anything that's on the static layer and your rigmanager.